 Applying for the J-1 Visa

-Visa application requirements can often change, so it is very important that you follow the most current procedures for J-1 Visa applications at the embassy or consulate where you will apply.
+Visa application requirements can change over time and vary by country, so it is very important that you follow the most current application procedures for the J-1 Visa at the embassy or consulate where you will apply.
+Please also follow the steps below as you prepare to apply for your J-1 Visa.

-Canadian citizens are, in most cases, exempt from an embassy/consulate visit and will not need a J-1 Visa to cross the border into the U.S. The DS-2019 Form, however, must be presented at the border.
-If you are Canadian, contact your local embassy/consulate to verify their policies.
+NOTE: Canadian citizens are exempt from an embassy/consulate visit and will not need a J-1 Visa to cross the border into the U.S. The DS-2019 Form, however, must be presented and stamped at the border along with your SEVIS fee payment receipt.
+If you are a Canadian citizen, please review Steps 1 and 2 before travelling to the U.S.

 The DS-2019 Form is not a visa application form or a J-1 Visa.
 Instead, it certifies your eligibility and allows you to apply for a J-1 Visa.

-Read the instructions on the back of the form and sign your name at the bottom of page 1 to accept the terms and conditions on page 2.
+- Read the instructions on the back of the form and sign your name at the bottom of page 1 to accept the terms and conditions on page 2.
 Your signature is an explicit acceptance of the terms of the program.
-It is your responsibility as a participant of this program to abide by the laws of the federal, state, and local governments of the United States as well as the rules and regulations set forth by InterExchange, your program sponsor.

 - Signed DS-2019 Form